Palace of the Republic, Banja Luka: World War II and period of Communist Yugoslavia

-During the World War II Banja Luka fell under the Independent State of Croatia.
+During World War II Banja Luka fell under the Independent State of Croatia.
 Building of Mortgage Bank was used as some kind of commanding building.
 During 2nd Banja Luka Operation building was partially destroyed by new "patent" of Yugoslav Partisans – pouring the gasoline in firefighter pump and in that way shooting on building.
 Reliefs were removed of the building and were kept on attic of the building for a bit of time when they were for all times destroyed.

-After the war in period of communism this building is used for purposes of People's Bank.
-In the 1960s there was a branch of the State Bookkeeping Service (Služba državnog knjigovodstva, abbreviated SDK) which stayed until the War in Bosnia and Herzegovina.
+After the war when Bosnia and Herzegovina become a member of the Socialist Federal Republic of Yugoslavia, the building was used for purposes of People's Bank.
+In the 1960s there was a branch of the State Bookkeeping Service (Služba državnog knjigovodstva, abbreviated SDK) which stayed until the War in Bosnia and Herzegovina in 1992.
 This place was place of meetings of youth in that period.

 Modern period and presidential residence

 After the civil war in this building were National Bank of Republika Srpska, Ministry of Finance of Republika Srpska and later Development bank.

-From September 2002 it is on Temporary list of national monuments of Bosnia and Herzegovina.
+From September 2002 it is on the Temporary list of national monuments of Bosnia and Herzegovina.

-Government of Republika Srpska gave on use this building to the president on 2007.
-After reconstruction that costed 11 million convertible marks (about 5,5 million €) on April 24, 2008 it becomes residence of the President of Republika Srpska replacing previous Banski Dvor and first president that was resident was Rajko Kuzmanović.
+The Government of Republika Srpska gave on use this building to the president in 2007.
+After reconstruction that costed 11 million convertible marks (about 5.5 million €) on April 24, 2008 it becomes residence of the President of Republika Srpska replacing previous Banski Dvor and first president that was resident was Rajko Kuzmanović.
 Beside the president residents of the palace were Vicepresidents of Republika Srpska, other presidential organs and Serb member of the Presidency of Bosnia and Herzegovina.
 Today is one of the most secured buildings in Banja Luka by the units of the Administration for protecting persons and objects of the Police of Republika Srpska.